PayME-Tech/PayME-SDK-Android-Example/README_EN.md

 Note: Only userName or storeId, if using userName, let storeId = null and vice versa

--When paying with PayME wallet, it requires an activated account, identifier and balance in the wallet must be greater than the payment amount account information obtained through the getAccountInfo() function balance information obtained through the getWalletInfo() function
+-When paying with PayME wallet, it requires an activated identified account, and balance in the wallet must be greater than the payment amount account information obtained through the getAccountInfo() function balance information obtained through the getWalletInfo() function